William Ward, 4th Earl of Dudley: Early life

 Ward was the son of William Ward, 3rd Earl of Dudley, and Lady Rosemary Millicent Sutherland-Leveson-Gower, only surviving daughter of Cromartie Sutherland-Leveson-Gower, 4th Duke of Sutherland.
 He was a godson of the Duke of Windsor and was brought up at Himley Hall at a time when the family owned 30,000 acres in Staffordshire and Worcestershire.
 In July 1930, his mother was killed in the Meopham air disaster.
 His father was a close friend of the Prince of Wales, later King Edward VIII, who spent his last weekend as king at Himley Hall, before his abdication in 1936.

 Educated at Eton and Christ Church, Oxford, the future 4th Earl was commissioned into the Royal Hussars (Prince of Wales's Own), and was wounded on active service in the Second World War.
 Between 1942 and 1943 he served as aide-de-camp to Field Marshal Archibald Wavell the Viceroy of India.

 After the war

-On 26 December 1969, when his father died, he inherited the peerages of Earl of Dudley, Viscount Ednam, and Baron Ward of Birmingham, and with them a seat in the House of Lords.

 Dudley ceased to sit as a member of the Lords on 11 November 1999, following the retirement of many of the hereditary seats from the legislature by the House of Lords Act 1999.

 He was the paternal uncle of actress and former model Rachel Ward and the environmental activist Tracy Louise Ward (now Duchess of Beaufort) who are the daughters of the 4th Earl's youngest brother, the Hon.
 Peter Alistair Ward.

 Family

-Lord Dudley married firstly Stella Carcano y Morra, daughter of Dr. Don Miguel Angel Carcano, who was the Argentine Ambassador to the UK from 1942 to 1946.
-They married on 10 January 1946 and had three children:
+Lord Dudley married firstly Stella Carcano y Morra, daughter of Dr. Don Miguel Angel Carcano.
+Stella was rumored to have had a romantic relationship with John F. Kennedy, who visited her in Aschochinga, province of Córdoba, Argentina.
+Lord Dudley and Stella Carcano y Morra married on 10 January 1946 and had three children: